namratachaudhary/namc.in/content/posts/Currying.md

 ## Compositions

-Compositions and Application operator are very handy for writing concise and flexible code.
+Compositions and Application operators are very handy for writing concise and flexible code.

 * **Composition operator** `(.)` chains functions together.
 * **Application operator** `($)` applies function on the left side to the argument on the right side